Krishnaradha123/Krishnaradha123/README.md

-- 👋 Hi, I’m @Krishnaradha123
+- 👋 Hi, I’m Malaya Ranjan Peda.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software Development and Web Development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently persuing MCA in Silicon University.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Development project handaling backened part.

 <!---
 Krishnaradha123/Krishnaradha123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.